 The People versus the Nation in Belgium

-This book brings recent insights about sovereignty and citizen participation in the Belgian Constitution to scholars in the fields of public law, history, and political theory.
+This book brings recent insights about sovereignty and citizen participation in the Belgian Constitution to scholars in the fields of law, philosophy, history, and politics.

 Table of Contents

 1. A Simple Sentence.
 Towards a New Interpretation of Sovereignty in the Belgian Constitution

 Raf Geenens, Brecht Deseure, Stefan Sottiaux

 Part I. Intellectual Context

 3. Benjamin Constant and the Limits of Popular Sovereignty